-For those with five to nine years of experience, average earnings amount to $79K per year.
-The greater proportion of employees (33 percent) report one to four years of experience and bring home median pay of $64K annually.
+Those who have five to nine years of work experience see average salaries of $79K per year.
+The greater proportion of employees (33 percent) report one to four years of experience and bring home median pay of $68K annually.

-When it comes to location, the highest average paycheck (around $100K per year) can be spotted in Miami, Fla.; New York, N.Y. (about $90K), Cary, N.C. ($89K), and Durham, N.C. (approximately $75K) are the next top-paying cities.
-On the lower end is Raleigh, N.C. at $59K.
-By state, the highest pay levels are found in Florida, where the average Credit Suisse employee makes $100K annually.
+When it comes to location, the highest average paycheck (around $100K per year) can be spotted in Miami, Fla.; Cary, N.C. (approximately $89K), New York, N.Y. ($88K), and Durham, N.C. ($75K) are the next top-paying cities.
+Raleigh, N.C. ranks low on the pay scale — at about $59K, it is one of the lowest-paid cities.
+By state, Florida offers the highest pay at $100K annually.

 Certifications and Degrees